A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis: A priori error analysis

-Due to the compact supports of the B-Splines basis functions, there exists a constant $C$ depending only on the degree $p$ and the dimension $d$ of the physical domain such that: So we have: \textit{i.e.}
+Due to the compact supports of the B-Splines basis functions, there exists a constant $C$ depending only on the degree $p$ and the dimension $d$ of the undeformed domain such that: So we have: \textit{i.e.}

 We conclude that:

 Using Young's inequality, we obtain: